Brainstorm

 - Team Leader: A Team Leader is randomly assigned and is responsible for coordinating the group's brainstorm session.

-- The Team Leader will coordinate a meeting time and send out a video meeting link with the group.
+- The Team Leader will coordinate a meeting time and send out a Zoom video meeting link with the group.

 - There will be one brainstorming round for each person in the group.